Beach cleaning: Wellbeing

 Beach cleaning has been shown to cultivate a positive mood and feeling of fulfillment.
-Wyles et al. (2017) compared the effect various coastal activities- beach cleaning, rock pooling, and walking on the beach- had on well being.
+Wyles et al. (2017) compared the effect various coastal activities—beach cleaning, rock pooling, and walking on the beach—had on well being.
 The study found that participants experienced an improvement in mood across all three activities, although individuals who participated in beach cleaning reported a statistically significant difference in the sense of meaning they derived from beach cleaning compared to walking on the beach and rock pooling.

 Additional research on the effects of beach cleaning on personal well being has not been conducted.
-However, the two core components of beach cleaning- spending time by the ocean and volunteering to advance environmental stewardship- have been associated with improved well being, mood, and outlook on life.
+However, the two core components of beach cleaning—spending time by the ocean and volunteering to advance environmental stewardship—have been associated with improved well being, mood, and outlook on life.
 For example, Koss and Kingsley (2010) found that individuals who volunteered at protected marine areas in Australia experienced greater mental and emotional well being and enhanced connection with the natural environment.

 While beach cleaning can improve well being, Wyles et al. (2017) discovered that participants reported a statistically significant lower level of rejuvenation and relaxation when beach cleaning compared to rock pooling and walking on the beach.

 Lastly, the well being benefits associated with beach cleaning are not only limited to the individuals actively removing trash from the coast but can be enjoyed by community members and beach goers as a whole.
 Wyles et al. (2016) claims that the presence of litter can diminish the psychological benefits of beaches.
 Beach goers in Wyles et al. (2016) even described feelings of sadness or anger when confronted with litter, explaining that these emotions emerged because the trash negatively impacts the environment and distracts from the beauty of the landscape.

-Beach cleaning methods
+Methods

 The process of beach cleaning requires good management methods, adequate human resources, and funds.
 Solid litters cleaning methods are very different than oil spill cleaning methods.
 The beach cleaning process may be done using machinery such as sand cleaning machines that rake or sift the sand or/and other chemicals such as oil dispersants.
 This beach cleaning may be done by professionals company, civic organizations, the military or volunteers such as the Great Canadian Shoreline Cleanup and Marine Conservation Society.

 Mechanical vs. manual cleaning

-There are two types of beach cleaning- mechanical and manual.
+There are two types of beach cleaning—mechanical and manual.
 These methods are also referred to as mechanical grooming and nonmechanical grooming.
 Mechanical beach cleaning is defined as litter and/or organic material removal that relies on the work of automatic or push machinery that rakes or sieves the most superficial layer of sand.
 Manual cleaning involves individuals picking up trash exclusively by hand.
 The suggested beach cleaning approach incorporates manual and mechanical cleaning as this combination is most cost effective and environmentally sound.